spiceai/spiceai/README.md

 - **Is Spice a cache?** No, however you can think of Spice data materialization like an _active_ cache or data prefetcher.
 A cache would fetch data on a cache-miss while Spice prefetches and materializes filtered data on an interval or as new data becomes available.
 In addition to materialization Spice supports [results caching](https://docs.spiceai.org/features/caching).

 - **Is Spice a CDN for databases?** Yes, you can think of Spice like a CDN for different data sources.
 Using CDN concepts, Spice enables you to ship (load) a working set of your database (or data lake, or data warehouse) where it's most frequently accessed, like from a data application or for AI-inference.

+- **Where is the AI?** Spice provides a unified API for both data _and_ AI/ML with a high-performance bus between the two.
+However, because the first step in AI-readiness is data-readiness, the Getting Started content is focused on data.
+Spice has [endpoints and APIs](https://docs.spiceai.org/machine-learning) for model deployment and inference including LLMs, accelerated embeddings, and an AI-gateway for providers like OpenAI and Anthropic.
+Read more about the vision to enable development of [intelligent AI-driven applications](https://docs.spiceai.org/intelligent-applications).

 ### Watch a 30-sec BI dashboard acceleration demo